 Final Words

-Biology can be your strongest scoring subject in NEET 2026 if you follow the right approach.
+In conclusion, Biology can be your strongest scoring subject in NEET 2026 if you follow the right approach.
 Focus first on high-weightage topics such as Physiology, Genetics, and Ecology, build strong conceptual clarity using NCERT, and revise consistently with practice drills.

-Your aim should be not just to finish the Biology syllabus but to master it before NEET.
+Therefore, Your aim should be not just to finish the Biology syllabus but to master it before NEET.
 Intelligent revision, smart practice, and chapter-wise focus can help you score 340+ marks in Biology, putting you in a strong position to achieve your NEET goal.